Apr 13, 2016 - Health + Traits

 Have more questions?
 Consider talking with a genetic counselor.
 You can find a local genetic counselor through the National Society of Genetic Counselors.

-* 23andMe tests can be used to determine carrier status in adults from saliva collected using an FDA-cleared collection device (Oragene-DX model OGD-500.001), but cannot determine if you have two copies of the genetic variant.
+* 23andMe tests can determine adult carrier status from saliva collected using an FDA-cleared collection device (Oragene-DX model OGD-500.001).
+Still, they cannot determine if you have two copies of the genetic variant.
 Each test is most relevant for people of certain ethnicities.
-The tests are not intended to diagnose a disease, or tell you anything about your risk for developing a disease in the future.
-On their own, carrier status tests are not intended to tell you anything about the health of your fetus, or your newborn child’s risk of developing a particular disease later in life.
-The Cystic Fibrosis carrier status test is indicated for the detection of 28 variants in the CFTR gene and is most relevant for people of Ashkenazi Jewish, European, and Hispanic/Latino descent.
-The Tay-Sachs Disease carrier status test is indicated for the detection of 4 variants in the HEXA gene and is most relevant for people of Ashkenazi Jewish and Cajun descent.
-The Sickle Cell Anemia carrier status test is indicated for the detection of the HbS variant in the HBB gene and is most relevant for people of African descent.
+The tests are not intended to diagnose a disease or tell you anything about your risk of developing a disease in the future.
+On their own, carrier status tests are not intended to tell you anything about the health of your fetus or your newborn child’s risk of developing a particular disease later in life.
+The Cystic Fibrosis carrier status test is indicated for detecting 28 variants in the CFTR gene and is most relevant for people of Ashkenazi Jewish, European, and Hispanic/Latino descent.
+The Tay-Sachs Disease carrier status test is indicated for detecting 4 variants in the HEXA gene and is most relevant for people of Ashkenazi Jewish and Cajun descent.
+The Sickle Cell Anemia, carrier status test, is indicated for detecting the HbS variant in the HBB gene and is most relevant for people of African descent.

 Stay in the know.